uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

     {
         struct accessible_it
         {
-            /* unspecified user definition of a iterator which refers to "indirectly device accessible" */ };
+            /* unspecified user definition of a iterator which represents "indirectly device accessible" content*/ };

         std::true_type